 Several Fortune 500 companies call Omaha home, providing opportunities for quality internships for students and jobs for graduates.
 Creighton University is a committed partner with many organizations and neighbors in our beloved community.

-Select health sciences programs are also offered in Hastings, Nebraska; Anchorage, Alaska; Denver, Colorado; and Phoenix, Arizona, where an unprecedented partnership is helping to make Creighton the largest Catholic health care educator in the country.
+Select health sciences programs are also offered in Grand Island, Nebraska; Anchorage, Alaska; Denver, Colorado; and Phoenix, Arizona, where an unprecedented partnership is helping to make Creighton the largest Catholic health care educator in the country.

 Many Jesuits live and work on the Creighton campus as professors, administrators, coaches and students.
 Even the University president is a Jesuit.